+I-ACQUIRE, a form of constraint-induced movement therapy (CIMT), is being evaluatedin two dosages-compared to typical treatments for children with hemiparesis; such as one hour weekly each of occupational therapy and physical therapy.
+Both dosages involve therapy five days a week for four consecutive weeks, provided by a therapist trained in I-ACQUIRE.
-I-ACQUIRE therapy involves:

-- · A cast for your child's 'unaffected' arm and hand - Your child wearing the cast for 31/2 weeks

-(for the last three days of therapy, the cast is removed and the therapy is bimanual)

-Parents participating in one session a week and completing about 45 minutes home practice each day
+I-ACQUIRE therapy involves: • A cast for your child's 'unaffected' arm and hand • Your child wearing the cast for 3'/2 weeks (for the last three days of therapy, the cast is removed and the therapy is bimanual) • Parents participating in one session a week and completing about 45 minutes home practice each day